scottstanie/scottstanie.github.io/_posts/random/2017-01-15-mpl-triangle.md

 - A business consultant living in New York (name = "P")
 - Another consultant who was just accepted to an MBA program at Haas in Berkley (name = "N")

-Not the widest variety of humans you'll meet, but all people who have thought about this decision in one way or another.

-The Yale med student was the one who brought this up to us.
+E was the one who brought this up to us.
 She is clearly primarily achievement driven and was aware of it.
-Most doctors and other professions where there is intense competition throughout are A first.
+Most doctors and other professions where there is intense competition are achievement-first.

+G pointed out that while he probably ranked achievement first, he planned on attempting more of a balance toward lifestyle.

 P, the consultant, originally thought he was somewhere in the middle of money and achievement.
 It would be hard for anyone in the finance or consulting world to say they are placing money below a close second, if not heavily dominating their number one spot.